 People use cash out refinancing when they need a lump sum of money, say, to pay off high-interest credit card debt.
 Cash out refinances often come with longer mortgage terms, to keep borrowers from seeing a big jump in their monthly mortgage bill.

 A cash out refinance is a fairly risky financial move.
-Here are some of the disadvantages:
+Here are six common disadvantages:

-- Cash out refinancing could come with a higher interest rate than than the rate you currently have, depending on your circumstances and your lender.
+- You might end up with a higher interest rate.
+Cash out refinancing could come with a higher interest rate than than the rate you currently have, depending on your circumstances and your lender.
 Higher rates mean more interest over the life of the loan.

 Cash Out Refinance Rules